 One of the biggest misconceptions of the FMS is that there is a linear relationship between screen score and performance.
 While some studies have found a relationship, the primary purpose of the screen is to identify dysfunction.
 Assuming all individual scores are a 2 or better, there wouldn’t necessarily be a difference in performance between an athlete who scored a 16 and the same athlete who scored an 18.

 Like the 40 yard dash and vertical jump, the FMS provides data points for teams.
 However, unlike the 40 and vertical, the FMS is NOT a performance test.
 It’s a movement test.

 The goal of the FMS is to help distinguish whether an athlete has a performance issue or whether their performance may be limited by a movement issue.
 We are trying to quantify a standard that forecasts durability.
 Are they physically prepared to condition and compete?

-The FMS is just trying to help you implement a better workout program.
-If it can help your coach improve your workout then hopefully you can practice better.
+The FMS helps the professionals implement a better workout program.
+If it can help your coach improve your workout, then hopefully, you can practice better.
 If you can practice better, you can improve your skill.
-If you improve you skill, hopefully you can improve your performance.
+If you improve you skill, you can improve your performance.
 Performance, after all, is what we’re after.
-I thought 2014 Functional Movement Summit Keynote Speaker (Video) Brandon Marcello put it well on Twitter recently:
+2014 Functional Movement Summit Keynote Speaker (Video), Brandon Marcello, put it well on Twitter recently:

 Be careful not to confuse performance w/skill.
 It doesn't matter how powerful/mobile/stable/etc you are, if you're not good at your sport!— Brandon Marcello (@bmarcello13) February 24, 2015